Burmese fritters

 The fritters are eaten mainly at breakfast or as a snack at teatime, served at tea shops and hawker stands alike.
 They are typically served as standalone snacks dipped in a sour-sweet tamarind-based sauce, or as toppings for common Burmese dishes.
 Gourd, chickpea and onion fritters are cut into small parts and eaten with mohinga, Myanmar's national dish.
-These fritters are also eaten with kauk hnyin baung rice and with a Burmese green sauce called chin-saw-gar (ချဉ်စော်ကား) or a-chin-yay (အချဉ်ရည်).
+These fritters are also eaten with kauk hnyin baung rice and with a Burmese green sauce called a-chin-yay (အချဉ်ရည်).
 Depending on the fritter hawker, the sauce is made from chili sauce diluted with vinegar, water, cilantro, finely diced tomatoes, garlic and onions.

 Variations

 Diced onions, chickpea, potatoes, a variety of leafy vegetables, brown bean paste, Burmese tofu, chayote, banana and crackling are other popular fritter ingredients.
 Typical Burmese fritters include: